PokemonAutomation/ComputerControl/Wiki/Software/DiscordNotifications.md

 ### Advanced Settings

-Of course there's a lot more to the webhook settings than the guide aboves covers.
-This section will cover the rest of them.
+Now that you have a webhook working, here's the guide for the remaining webhook settings.

 **Multiple Webhooks:**